How to Hedge Stocks with CFDs

 As useful a tool as leverage is to a trader, it must always be used with caution.
 Whilst it has the potential to magnify a trader’s gains, it has equal potential to magnify their losses.

-Stock hedging with CFDs requires an investor to take the opposite position on a CFD of the relevant stock, where one CFD is equivalent to one share.
-Continuing with our previous example, if our investor, who holds 100 shares in Apple wishes to hedge this entire position using CFDs, they could short sell 100 CFDs of Apple stock.
+Stock hedging strategies using CFDs require an investor to take the opposite position on a stock CFD of the relevant stock, where one CFD is equivalent to one share.

-If Apple’s share price falls, the investor’s loss in share value would be offset by an equal gain in their short position on the stock CFDs.
-On the other hand, if Apple’s share price rose, the investor’s equity position would benefit at the expense of his CFD short position.
+If Apple’s share price falls, the investor’s loss in share value would be offset by an equal gain in their short position on the Apple CFDs.
+On the other hand, if Apple’s share price rose, the investor’s equity position would benefit at the expense of their short CFD position.

-Unlike options, there is theoretically no limit to the downside with CFDs.
-However, traders can, and should always, trade using a stop loss, which will automatically close a losing position once it crosses a predetermined threshold.
+Unlike stocks, there is theoretically no limit to the downside with CFDs.
+Therefore, traders should always use a stop loss when trading CFDs, which will automatically close a losing position once it crosses a predetermined threshold.

-Stock hedging with CFDs is certainly not without its negatives.
-An investor must factor in the fees associated with trading CFDs.
+Hedging stocks with CFDs is certainly not without its negatives.
+An investor must factor in the fees associated with trading CFDs when stock hedging.
 This sometimes includes commission charged by the broker and always includes what is known as the swap.

-You should now be more familiar with the concept of hedging in general, more specifically stock hedging, and a few of the methods employed by investors to achieve this.
+You should now be more familiar with the concept of hedging stocks and understand how to hedge stocks using CFDs.

-Hedging is an effective method of mitigating risk if done properly, however, it should be used as part of a wider risk management plan.
+Hedging stocks can be an effective method of mitigating risk if done properly.
+Nevertheless, it should be used as part of a wider risk management strategy.

-If you are feeling inspired to start trading, you will be pleased to learn that with a Trade.MT5 account from Admiral Markets, you can trade CFDs on over 3,300 stocks, over 300 Exchange-Traded Funds (ETFs) and various other instruments!
+If you are feeling inspired to start trading or hedging stocks on an existing position, you will be pleased to learn that with a Trade.MT5 account from Admirals, you can trade CFDs on over 3,300 stocks, over 300 Exchange-Traded Funds (ETFs) and various other instruments!
 Click the banner below to open an account today:

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Please note that such trading analysis is not a reliable indicator for any current or future performance, as circumstances may change over time.
 Before making any investment decisions, you should seek advice from independent financial advisors to ensure you understand the risks.